Ahmed-Abdelgaber/Reusable-Methods/README.md

 It automates redis caching by overwriting the `mongoose.Query.prototype.exec` function.
 It also has an option to either cach the data or not by chaining cach function to the query.
 Cach function has an optional object argument to provide customized upper key.
-You can also use deleteCahce middel ware befor to clear cached data manualy by providing the upper key
+You can also use deleteCahce middel ware to clear cached data manualy by providing the upper key

 ### Using cach file